talaln/Survey-Refusal-Analysis/README.md

 # Refusal Analysis

-This repository contains the SAS script, dataset, and output tables used to analyze refusal patterns from survey data.
+This repository contains the SAS script, **synthetic dataset**, and output tables used to analyze refusal patterns from survey data.
+The dataset has been generated to **mimic the structure** of the original study data but contains **no real respondent information**.
 The analysis focuses on identifying the association between refusal types, demographic/geographic factors, and interview phases using frequency distributions and multinomial logistic regression.

 ---